eye-division/madiacharya/_workshops/cabinet-of-curiosities.md

   of exploring the boundaries between natural and artificial materials and how they can connect with each other.
 Participants created these unique and diverse range of sculptural works.

+  Testimonial :

+  Madi's workshop in response to the exhibition of works by Kiki Smith at Modern Art Oxford was a joy to attend.
+Her use of found materials, including discarded matter is a timely idea when we're all concerned about the amount of waste we generate these days.
+I would never have thought of using some of the objects that Madi must have gone to a lot of trouble to collect: a burst tennis ball, a piece of black plastic, packaging, netting.
+She was incredibly helpful with ideas and advice, so turning the materials into something thought-provoking and (for some participants, not so much mine\!) beautiful was a really enjoyable and rewarding process.
+I hope to have the chance to work with Madi again in the future.

+  David Baron (workshop participant)

   &nbsp;